nilayg26/Fundamentals-of-Social-Media-via-C/README.md

-    friendship strength of Nilay Gupta is 8.800 friendship strength of Gaurish Todi is 8.200 friendship strength of Vishnu Jami is 8.800 friendship strength of Ameesha Gupta is 8.600 friendship strength of Anisha Saha is 8.200 friendship strength of Ananya Shukla is 8.200 friendship strength of Akshat Gupta is 9.200
+    friendship strength of Nilay Gupta is 8.800 friendship strength of Gaurish Todi is 8.200 friendship strength of Vishnu Jami is 8.800 friendship strength of Niharika Kapoor is 8.600 friendship strength of Anisha Saha is 8.200 friendship strength of Ananya Shukla is 8.200 friendship strength of Akshat Gupta is 9.200